 While the design of the cartridge was well thought out, and while it’s record on game for more than a century is undeniable, the ultimate reason the .375 H&H deserves the top slot on that list of great cartridges is that by anybody’s standards today it is still such an effective killer.
 Animals hit with it don’t go far.
 The bullets have good sectional density and penetrate deeply while punching through the heaviest bone and tissue.
-It isn’t a function of energy transfer—the idea that energy kills is myth—but it is a matter of the tissue destruction from the bullet’s construction and the hydraulic shock it imparts when it impacts at velocities of 2,000 fps or more.
+It isn’t a function of energy transfer—the idea that energy kills is myth—but it is a matter of the tissue destruction from the bullet’s construction and the hydrostatic shock (aka hydraulic pressure shock) it imparts when it impacts at velocities of 2,000 fps or more.

 When you look at the whole picture—effectiveness on game of all sizes, utter reliability, tolerable recoil, relatively flat trajectory to 300 yards, and outstanding terminal ballistics—there isn’t any other cartridge that compares.
 That’s why the .375 H&H Magnum is still king.

 Back in 2007 Hornady and Ruger teamed up to introduce the .375 Ruger.
 It sort of got lost in the deluge of cartridge introductions around that time and has languished in relative obscurity since.
 That’s too bad because it is a hell of a cartridge.